Residential heat pumps

 Various user terminals are available for commissioning, maintenance and diagnostics, from the semi-graphic pGDN to the 7-segment display with Bluetooth.
 The latter can be used with the APPLICA app to manage the unit from a smartphone, carry out guided troubleshooting and access numerous advanced functions.
 The pGDx colour graphic display completes the offering.

-With the new F-GAS regulation, the use of low-GWP natural refrigerants is now a reality; however, R-290 is classified as highly flammable (category A3).
+With the new F-GAS, the use of low-GWP natural refrigerants is now a reality; R-290 is however classified as highly flammable (category A3).
+To increase unit safety, CAREL offers the GLD Mini sensor, capable of precisely detecting any refrigerant leaks using NDIR technology with dual alarm relays.

 CAREL’s heat pump solution includes A3-ready, ATEX or hermetic products and therefore does not represent sources of ignition, even in the presence of flammable refrigerants.
 If all the components on the unit meet the same requirements, the leakage tests defined by EN 60335-2-40 can be omitted.